IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/docs/istio.md

 ## 3. Inject Istio Envoys on Flightassist.

-> Note : you need to delete all the services and deployments from the previous scenario.
+> Note : if you performed the Flightassist microservices deployment on Kubernetes scenario you need to delete the previous services and deployments.
 >
 > ```bash
 > kubectl delete -f flightassist.yaml